 Advancing Promising Program and Research/ Evaluation Practices for Evidence-based Programs Reaching Very Young Adolescents: A Review of the Literature

-This paper reviews and describes research practices and program interventions addressing the sexual and reproductive health needs of VYAs and identifies promising program components and research/evaluation practices (2010).
+This paper reviews and describes research practices and program interventions addressing the reproductive health needs of VYAs and identifies promising program components and research/evaluation practices (2010).